LibraryMax/ADUserPasswordChanges/README.md

 # ADUserPasswordChanges
-Script to change a selection of user passwords
+Script to change a selection of user passwords.
+Intended to run off hours so staff can have new logins in the morning.